 - sprinkles to garnish

-- Spray an 8×8 or 11×7 deep-dish baking dish with cooking spray.
-Sides need to come up at least 3 inches to leave room for the ice cream and whipped cream layer.
+- Line an 8×8 or 11×7 deep-dish baking dish with foil and coat with nonstick spray.
+Sides of the pan need to come up at least 3 inches to leave room for the ice cream and whipped cream layer.

 - Spread chocolate frosting onto cooled brownies.

 - Remove ice cream from freezer and allow to soften for about 30 minutes while the brownies are chilling.

 - Remove the brownies from the refrigerator and top with ice cream, spreading evenly with an off-set spatula.

 - Cover and place in freezer for at least 3 hours.